Drug, Alcohol, Detox and Treatment Resources

 With its Gateway Arch stretching over the skyline, St. Louis is an iconic city along the banks of the Mississippi River.
 Many national corporate brands, including Purina, Edward Jones and Enterprise, add to the city’s strong economic base, while the St. Louis Cardinals and Blues make baseball and hockey a passionate after-work activity for many residents.
 With top universities, museums and artistic performances, there is plenty to do in St. Louis.
 Unfortunately, some residents are engaging in less healthy activities.
 Like elsewhere in Missouri and throughout the nation, there is a growing drug and alcohol problem here.

 Drug overdoses in St. Louis are dramatically on the rise, with 256 fatal overdoses recorded in 2016 alone.
 The situation has overwhelmed officials, who have been struggling to process those who have pass away, mostly from heroin and other opioids.
 Synthetic drugs, crack cocaine and other highly addictive drugs have infiltrated St. Louis streets, due in part to an influx of gangs.
 People who are addicted to these drugs need to visit any St Louis drug rehab center to get specialized treatment.
 Meanwhile, the existence of beer factories in the city has encouraged very loose alcohol laws, creating real problems with alcohol addiction for many.
-Those struggling with alcohol dependency need to be taken to the nearest St Louis alcohol rehab center.

 But just as the problems are increasing, so are the solutions.
-There are various St Louis drug treatment facilities, detoxification centers and recovery groups that can provide the resources and support you need if you have a problem with substance misuse.
+There are various drug treatment facilities, detoxification centers and recovery groups that can provide the resources and support you need if you have a problem with substance addiction.
 St Louis alcohol treatment facilities offer different services to ensure your treatment regime is outstanding throughout.
 Recognizing that drugs and alcohol are negatively influencing your career, home life or time with friends is a difficult decision, but an important one.
 If this resonates with you, you are not alone – and you do not have to be alone while working to get your life back on track.
 This guide is designed to offer you many different options for St Louis alcohol rehab and recovery.
 It takes dedication, time and effort, but you can do it.
 Like everyone in St. Louis, you deserve a healthy, happy life, and sobriety can help you achieve it.

 Finding Help & Recovery in Saint Louis, MO